-The award-winning and respected employment lawyers at Gehres Law Group, P.C. can provide advice to companies on proper classification of workers.
+The award-winning and respected employment lawyers at Gehres Law Library can provide advice to companies on proper classification of workers.
 Misclassification — whether by incorrectly classifying employees as independent contractors or by incorrectly classifying workers as exempt when they are entitled to overtime – can be very costly.
 A recent news release from the State of California Department of Industrial Relations demonstrates the tremendous financial consequences of misclassifying employees.

 Citation and Fines for Misclassifying Workers